martinrist/haskell-sandbox/src/ThinkingWithTypes/Chapter02/README.md

     or False y = y
     ```

-- Using `-XTypeFamilies` we can write a 'promoted' version - i.e. a type
+- Using `TypeFamilies` we can write a 'promoted' version - i.e. a type
 family `Or`:

     ```haskell